 Our Directors believe that by way of [REDACTED], we can elevate our corporate image and status, and the [REDACTED] status can enhance our credibility with our customers, suppliers and subcontractors.
-To distinguish our Group from other subcontractors or steel and metal engineering companies, we believe that pursuing the [REDACTED] is in the interest of our Group as it will enable us to enjoy several competitive advantages, such as transparent financial disclosures.
+To distinguish our Group from other subcontractors or steel and metal engineering companies, we believe that pursuing the [REDACTED] is in the interest of our Group as it will enable us to enjoy several competitive advantages, such as transparent financial disclosures, enhanced internal control and corporate governance practices.
 We believe main contractors and customers would give weight to these competitive edges when they select and engage subcontractors or engineering companies for steel and metal services.